 Summer foods: Food off the grill screams summer to me, grilled chicken, grilled vegetables (kabobs!) as well as homemade lemonade, and fun attempts to whip up a flavored ice cream together.
 I also love the fruits that are in season, everything from blood oranges, watermelon to cherries!

-What are some ways you gear up for summer pre-Memorial Day weekend?
+What are some ways you gear up for summer pre-Memorial Day weekend (here’s a checklist to help you plan)?
 Do you have any favorite foods or fruits you tend to enjoy more?

 We love celebrating Valentine’s Day with the family as it’s a way to shower our children, family, and friends with love and joy while spending a meaningful day together.
 Plus, who doesn’t love a day with chocolate, candy, and flowers?
 We’ve planned out a special day for you and your kids, including some of our favorite activities from our latest blog: 24 Valentines Day Activities for Preschoolers.

 The most important meal of the day is breakfast.
 Why not serve a heart-shaped breakfast as a family treat?And, maybe some heart-shaped strawberries to add an extra touch of love.